 It is usually the effect of one process/functionality/feature/state/data that results in malfunction of another that results in critical defects in production.
 High value defects are found by QA who have solid knowledge of the product.
 This allows them to create complex scenarios and anticipate interactions, dependencies, flows, data, states, etc. Testers with poor product knowledge tend to uncover obvious defects, with critical ones escaping to production.
 Sound product knowledge is essential part of our fullstack QA approach and we start building this from day one; usually by pushing our way to be involved from the very beginning.
 We don’t buy the concept of “we don’t need QA at this stage because there is nothing to test”.

 From day one of the project we start laying the foundation for continuous testing.
 It is vital that developers focus on implementing new features without the fear of breaking existing functionalities.
-Continuous testing puts in place all the necessary tools to ensure the product is tested by the whole team, thoroughly and throughout the day.
+Continuous testing puts in place all the necessary measures to ensure the product is tested by the whole team, thoroughly and throughout the day.
 Rather than spending effort on regression testing, we focus on ensuring no existing code is broken before developers can merge their code.

 We focus on delivering working software as opposed to rigid testing processes that hinder development.
 We put in place tools that will be used by the whole team, not just for test team because quality assurance is a responsibility of every body.
-We measure progress by smooth releases, ideally every week if not daily!
+We measure progress by smooth releases, weekly if not daily!
 Back and forth test and fix cycles between dev and QA team is a thing of the past.
 We work with developers to ensure all tests have passed before they declare work complete, we call it Dev-QA pairing.

 Multi layer automation